From 23/05/2021 to 25/08/2022

 The spectacular scenery of the Canadian Rockies makes for the perfect opportunity to unleash your inner Nat Geo photographer.

 It’s really hard to take a bad picture here.

-From rafting trips to glacier treks, this trip is packed full of optional outdoor activities, giving you the perfect opportunity to explore nature at ground level.
+From rafting trips to glacier treks, this trip is packed full of optional outdoor activities, giving you the perfect chance to get your hands and boots dirty.

 Camping (with facilities) (10 nts),Hotel (1 nt).